zpl-c/zpl/README.md

 **Why almost C99?**

 Most parts of the library are written in pure C99.
-There are however, some additional components that require C11 to work (mainly in the `Threading` module).
-As long as you are using minimal version (`ZPL_NANO`), and manually enable modules the C99 support should be just fine.
+There are however, some additional components that require C11 to work (notably in the `Threading` module).
+As long as you are using minimal version (`ZPL_NANO`), and manually enable modules, the C99 support should be just fine.

 **Why C99 though?**